Coordinated Cancer Care at UF Health Shands Hospital

 When to Contact a Medical Professional

-Some people should see a dermatologist for regular skin exams.
+Some people should see a skin doctor for regular skin exams.
 These include people with:

 - A family history of melanoma